ayoisaiah/focus/README.md

 1. Pick a task you need to accomplish.
 2. Set a timer for 25 minutes and start working without interruptions.
-3. When the timer rings, take a short break or 5 minutes.
-Do something that is not work related such as stretching or relaxing.
+3. When the timer rings, take a short break for 5 minutes.
-4. Once you’ve completed four work sessions, you can take a longer 15 minute break.
+4. Once you've completed four work sessions, you can take a longer 15 minute break.

 ## Main features

-- Work and break lengths are customisable.
+- Work and break session lengths are customisable.
 - You can pause and resume work sessions.
+- You can skip break sessions.
 - You can customise the number of sessions before a long break.
 - You can set a maximum number of sessions.
 - Destop notifications are supported on all platforms.
 - You can customise the notification messages.
-- You can skip breaks.
 - Detailed statistics for your work history are provided including charts.
-- Focus provided six built-in ambient sounds that you can play during a session, and you can add your own.
+- Focus provides six built-in ambient sounds that you can play during a session, and you can add your own custom sounds.

 ## Screenshots